geyang/ml_logger/ml-dash-server/notes/client design doc.md

 ---

+- [ ] Need to offer a good way for people to explore the folder.
+1. User comes in, with a few filter options available.
+These are
+- date
+- time (to minute)
+- run script

+The left bar should show these things.
+Where should we save it?

 - [ ] Experiment View (Originally List View)
     0. default view:
         - left nav bar collapses into 56 px wide, also being used as selection bar